Parvin16/sd_training/readme.md

 # #Day_17

-**Design and Characterise One Library Cell using Layout Tool and Spice Simulator**
+**Design and Characterise Library Cell using Magic Layout and Spice Simulator**

 ## Labs for CMOS inverter ngspice Simulations